 The Division of Gynecologic Oncology consists of physicians who provide medical and surgical care to patients suffering from suspected or confirmed malignancies of the female organs, the complications of the cancer or its treatment and other difficult gynecologic conditions.
 The multidisciplinary team includes registered chemotherapy-certified nurses, resident physicians, a psychologist, a nutritionist, a pharmacist, a social worker and a pastoral care representative.
 The division is also actively involved in numerous research clinical trials.

-The Division of Maternal-Fetal Medicine is a multidisciplinary group of six faculty, three fellows, three genetic counselors, six nurses, one dietician and 24 registered sonographers.
+The Division of Maternal-Fetal Medicine is a multidisciplinary group of six faculty, three genetic counselors, six nurses, one dietician and 24 registered sonographers.
 The division is a referral base for high-risk pregnancies affected by medical, surgical, obstetrical and fetal complications.
 Depending on the referring physician’s need, faculty members from the division provide consultation, co-management and/or comprehensive care.
 The division has expertise in perinatal ultrasound and diagnostic testing, Doppler flow studies, antepartum testing, chorionic villus sampling, non-invasive prenatal testing, amniocentesis, cordocentesis, intrauterine transfusions and other fetal therapies.

 The Division of Reproductive Endocrinology and Infertility consists of physicians who evaluate, diagnose and treat infertility related conditions.
 We offer the latest technologies for the evaluation and treatment of infertility problems and reproductive endocrinologic problems, including problems with menstruation, menopause, premenstrual syndrome, breast discharge, excessive hair growth, and other hormonal problems that affect the reproductive tract.